 There are certain kitchen items that need to be left out on display either because you use them constantly; they would start to smell if you hid them away; or you simply don't have room for them within your cupboards.
 That's fine, just try to make sure that these items look good.
 You don't want an ugly bottle of washing up liquid by your sink, for example, you want a subtly stylish container, such as this L.A Bruket, pump-action dispenser.
 What's more this natural liquid is made with organic essential oils of rosemary and lemongrass and will not damage your hands or the environment.

 Same goes for the washing up brush.
 Avoid those lurid coloured ones you see on supermarket shelves.
 Opt for something with a designer feel instead.
 This Brabantia washing up brush comes with a suction cup that sticks to the inside of the kitchen sink, so that it is largely hidden from view.

 And, when it comes to tea towels avoid anything white or light coloured.
 Tea towels are often not only used for drying dishes, but for wiping oily and greasy hands on whilst cooking.
 Those light-coloured ones quickly lose their glistening brightness.
-Go for darker colour tea towels and the same goes for napkins too.
+Go for darker colour tea towels and the same goes for oven gloves and other kitchen linens too.

 Many small appliances, from toasters to food processors, are ugly little things.
 When you use these items regularly and you have no choice, but to keep them on show on your worktop, try to look for models that both function well and look good.
 Smeg's latest range of small electrical appliances have the looks and the brains.